zayaanali/recommended-topics-tool/readme.md

 ## Data Parsing and Trimming
 Warning: For these following data parsing steps, the runtime is quite long so to save time, the parsed files titled "finaladj.txt", "finaltitles.txt", and "betweenness.txt" are also provided at this link (these 3 are the only files necessary to run the main algorithms in this program) and can be directly downloaded and placed into the "data" folder: [Here](https://drive.google.com/drive/folders/1D4qHG6QAGv98keLUF5j7drPEF9_2byoq?usp=sharing)<br>
 If the user chooses to save time by downloading from the provided link, these next steps for parsing and preprocessing can be ignored; otherwise, proceed with the following steps to manually run the terminal commands for parsing and preprocessing.
-Now that the build files have been created, the first step is to run the data parsing and preprocessing commands in the same order as follows:<br>
+Now that the build files have been created, the first step is to run the data parsing and preprocessing commands in the same order as follows inside the build folder in the terminal:<br>
 ```
 ./filter_data
 ./filter_edges